asciikatze/whatswrong.sh/README.md

 ![components](/screenshot5.png)

-If something feels off these are the things I look at first.\
+if something feels off these are the things I look at first.\
 sooo I made a cosy little bash script bundle to make the whole thing easier.

-For the temperatures and fan speeds needs the 'lm-sensors' package to be installed!
+for the temperatures and fan speeds needs the `lm-sensors` package to be installed!

-Tested on Ubuntu 22.04.4, 25.10
+tested on Ubuntu 22.04.4 and 25.10